Opel Manta: Turbomanta

 The Turbomanta is the rarer of the two special Mantas which entered limited production.
-Production was a total of 33 cars, with five of them being prototypes and the ones used for public relations.
+Production was a total of 33 cars, with five of them being prototypes and the other ones used for public relations.

 The Turbomanta was actually a 1973 SR with a 1.9-litre "S" spec engine, originally putting out 90 bhp.
 The British company Broadspeed was chosen to build the turbo cars, and eventually started building five left-hand drive cars for the German Opel AG.
 These cars were meant only as prototypes.
 Broadspeed came up with a somewhat special solution, and used a combination of a Holset 3LDG turbocharger, and a carburettor mounted inside a big plenum chamber.
 The engine itself was fitted with a thicker copper head gasket, and as such the compression ratio was lowered to 7.6:1.
 The outcome was a 1.9-litre engine which generated 156 bhp, with acceleration from 0–60 mph (97 km/h) in 7.6 seconds.
 All five cars were in GM's "signalgelb" sunflower yellow, and had large black stripes on the side, where a sign said "Turbomanta".
 The downside to this was fuel consumption.
 The turbocharger had halved the economy of the car, and building it was also costly.
 Therefore, Opel closed the project, leaving the five cars as the total production number.
 However a British engineer at the Dealer Opel Team (D.O.T.), which was the British importer and builder of Opel cars in Britain, was so enthusiastic about the cars that he had D.O.T. build an additional 28 cars.
 The cars were all based on the 1974 luxury Berlinetta model, with full gauge packs, automatic transmissions, and alloy wheels.
 All 28 cars were black with vinyl roofing.
 The only thing identifying that the car was indeed a Turbomanta was a small sign at the rear quarter of the rear wings saying "turbo".
 Very few of these cars still remain today.